HazySoda/notes/docs/javascript/README.md

-# Home
+# JavaScript

 ::: tip
-This is home page.
+This is index of JavaScript group.
 :::

 ## Example H2